igoroctaviano/jsunpers/es6/bundle.md

 ## Return:

     10
-    ReferenceError: iL is snot defined
+    ReferenceError: iL is not defined

 ## But what? why?

-Look at the body of those *for* loop.
+Look at the body of those *for* loops.
 Nothing in there right?
-So lets follow the execution: The *for* loop will be executed and the global variable *var i* at the end will have the value 10 as the *for* will execute until the *i* variable reaches 10.
+So lets follow the execution: The *for* loop will be executed and the global variable (global because theres no kind of scope embracing those *for* loops) *var i* at the end will have the value *10* as the *for* will execute until the *i* variable reaches 10.
 Next, the *console.log* statement will be called and it will print 10.
 Again, another empty *for* but this time with a *let* variable that only exists in the enclosing scope (in this case, inside the *for* loop).
 Whats going to be printed on this next *console.log* statement right after the *for*? yes, you right, a big ass reference error because it doesnt exist in the global scope! it was declared with *let* inside a *for* loop!

+# hmm.. lets see more let and hoisting!

-# What will be printed?
+## What will be printed?

     console.log(i);
     var i = 9;